What to Do After Eloping

 Why Adventure in Capitol Reef National Park

 Capitol Reef is definitely a hidden gem.
 The park has two parts, a scenic drive takes you through the southern section while an off-roading vehicle can get you to the northern section.
 Both inspire wonder with sandstone towers, hoodoos, and views that stretch the the horizon.
-Backpacking and getting a piece of pie from the Gifford House is a must!
+Backpacking and getting a piece of pie from the Gifford House (when it is open) is a must!

 What to Do in Capitol Reef National Park

 - Enjoy a piece of pie at the Gifford House

 - Rent a 4×4 vehicle and see Cathedral Valley